xiaoran007/GRP-AVM/markdown/test_record/Pro_mode_testV1.md

 | negative number | input negative number | -2     | input error message | result page         | fail[14] |
 | null            | no input              | null   | input error message | error page          | fail[15] |

-fail[14]: the negative number of the floors number should be illagel input.
+fail[14]: the negative number of the floors number should be illegal input.

 fail[15]: when the floors value is null, it will return to the value error page, rather than input error message.